-

 Gaelic Improvers (online)

-Join a small but keen group of international Gaelic learners in improving your beginner or post-beginner Gaelic skills.
+Join a small but keen group of international Gaelic learners in improving your post-beginner to intermediate Gaelic skills.

 This course addresses a variety of topics, with both grammar learning and some conversation.
-It’s tailored to the interests and skills of the group of learners taking part.
+It’s tailored to the interests and skills of the group of learners taking part each term.

 Please get in touch if you have questions about your level or the level of the course.